-Kochi or Cochin is known for shipping and trade and due to its location on the west coast and protected harbours; it is a stoppage for seafarers and merchant ships for trading in coffee, spices with the West Asia and Europe markets.
-Kochi is one of the India’s busiest port houses India’s Naval Base.
+Kochi or Cochin is known for shipping and trade and due to its location on the west coast and protected harbours; it is a stoppage for seafarers and merchant ships for trading in coffee, spices with West Asia and Europe markets.
+Kochi is one of India’s busiest port houses in India’s Naval Base.
 You have to visit Kochi to experience a rich amalgamation of Indian and foreign architecture, emerald-green backwaters for fantastic Chinese fishing nets sights, Jewish quarters etc.

 Places in Kochi